-- Protect core weekly social welfare rates. - Recognise the importance of ancillary benefits and eligibility criteria to vulnerable groups. - As the economy recovers and employment grows, request the Commission on Welfare and Taxation to examine what changes can be made to employer and employee PRSI to improve existing benefits and provide additional. - Progress to a living wage over the lifetime of the Government. - Improve jobseeker supports for people aged under 24 over the lifetime of the Government. - Increase availability of activation schemes including those run by local employment services. (p85)
+- Protect core weekly social welfare rates. - Recognise the importance of ancillary benefits and eligibility criteria to vulnerable groups. - Consideration will be given to increasing all classes of PRSI over time to replenish the Social Insurance Fund to help pay for measures and changes to be agreed including, inter alia, to the state pension system, improvements to short-term sick pay benefits, parental leave benefits, pay-related jobseekers benefit and treatment benefits (medical, dental, optical, hearing). - Progress to a living wage over the lifetime of the Government. - Improve jobseeker supports for people aged under 24 over the lifetime of the Government. - Increase availability of activation schemes including those run by local employment services. (p74)

-In the most recent Survey on Income and Living Conditions, SILC 2019, the Central Statistics Office (CSO) noted that the 'nominal equivalised disposable income per individual' stood at $\ensuremath{\in} 23,979$ in 2019.
+In the most recent Survey on Income and Living Conditions, SILC~2019, the Central Statistics Office (CSO) noted that the 'nominal equivalised disposable income per individual' stood at €23,979 in 2019.
 The at-risk-of-poverty threshold is derived from this figure, usually at 60% of its value.
-In 2019 the at-risk-of-poverty threshold was $\ensuremath{\in} 14,387$.
+In 2019 the at-risk-of-poverty threshold was £14.387.

 Amongst the other data produced by SILC are key national poverty indicators including the 'at-risk-of- poverty' rate; the deprivation rate; and the consistent poverty rate.
-At the national level at-risk-of- poverty rate declined from 14% in 2018 to 12.8% in 2019.
+At the national level the at-risk-of- poverty rate declined from 14% in 2018 to 12.8% in 2019.
 While the deprivation rate increased from 15.1% in 2018 to 17.8% in 2019.
 The deprivation rate for people who are at-risk-of-poverty decreased by 2.4% over the year to 42.7%.
 The consistent poverty rate declined by 0.1% to 5.5% in 2019.